ZhengLiangliang1996/zhengliangliang1996.github.io/_posts/2023/11/2023-13-11-small-guide-to-supplements-what you need to know.md

 #### Mechanisms of action
 It has been discovered that RV has many potential health benefits like antioxidant , cardioprotective, neurological, anti-inflammatory, antiplatelet, blood glucose-lowering, and anticancer activities.[[1]](#1) In another famous experiments in nonhuman primates carried out by Laboratory of Cardiovascular Science, resveratrol has been found to prevent high fat/sucrose (HFS) diet-induced central arterial wall inflammation and stiffening.[[2]](#2) Below is a simplified summary of its actions:

-1. **SIRT1/3 Activation:** Resveratrol activates SIRT1 and SIRT3 enzymes (SIRT1 and SIRT3 is one of [Sirtuin](https://en.wikipedia.org/wiki/Sirtuin), which are types of proteins involved in metabolic regulation, inflammation), Sirt1 has been implicated in many vital processes, such as DNA repair, cell survival, gluconeogenesis, muscle cell differentiation, cell-cycle regulation, lipid metabolism, fat mobilization and insulin sensitivity, [[3]](#3)
+1. **SIRT1/3 Activation:** Resveratrol activates SIRT1 and SIRT3 enzymes (SIRT1 and SIRT3 is one of [Sirtuin](https://en.wikipedia.org/wiki/Sirtuin), which are types of proteins involved in metabolic regulation, inflammation), Sirt1 has been implicated in many vital processes, such as DNA repair, cell survival, gluconeogenesis, muscle cell differentiation, cell-cycle regulation, lipid metabolism, fat mobilization and insulin sensitivity. [[3]](#3)

 2. **Neuroprotective Effects:** It reduces [endoplasmic reticulum](https://en.wikipedia.org/wiki/Endoplasmic_reticulum) (ER) stress, inhibits carbonyl protein activity, and supports factors associated with brain health.